ramesaliyev/mountains/README.md

 - Improve API responses.
 Let user know what went wrong.
 - Make controller/services load automatically.
 - Auto log-in user after registration.

+##Thanks

+Thanks to my friend <a href="http://hellocihan.com" target="_blank">Cihan</a> for design.
+But please note that i had to simplify a few details because of limited time.